 In the household of Mrs. Anna Russell, seventh Duchess of Bedford, dinner was served late as was the fashion in the mid-eighteen-hundreds.
 The wait between breakfast and dinner would have been considered a fast by our current-day standards, and with snack foods still seen as unhygienic street food served to the lower-classes, Lady Russell had nothing to satisfy her late afternoon hunger pangs.

-Today you can still find places that serve afternoon tea at 4; finger sandwiches, cake, scones, strawberries and cream.
+Today you can still find places that serve afternoon tea at 4; finger sandwiches, cake, scones, strawberries, and cream.
 The tea room at The Ritz requires people to dress up for the occasion, while other places encourage you to loosen your tie.
-Book your stay at a stunning vacation apartment around central London and you’ll have a wonderful selection of tea houses to choose from.
+Book your stay around central London and you’ll have a wonderful selection of tea houses to choose from.
 Here are some of our favorites where you can find the best afternoon tea in London.

 Stopping for afternoon tea is more than just a break to rest weary feet after a busy day of city-hopping; afternoon tea is a truly British experience.
 If you want to do it right, then your teatime environment should be suitably fashionable, like say tea atop London’s tallest tower, the Shard.
 For an incredible view of the city, go to TĪNG.
 You’ll be served a full platter of teatime classics.
 There’s also an Asian inspired menu which includes a peanut Mochi, and a matcha tea layer cake for a modern take on a classic.